IncognitoCoding/fexception/README.md

 All raised exceptions will source and trackback from the original raised location. fexception supports nested formatted messages.

 fexception offers five message keys to format the exception to your liking.
 Three keys provide string or list values to format multiple lines cleanly.
-Each exception message must be in dictionary format.
+The exception message must be in dictionary format.
 Use the table below to set the formatted exception message.

 ### message_args Usage Table: